Home

 Specialized Information and Referral

-First Services is the starting point for obtaining information, determining alternatives, and arranging services or referrals for individuals age 60 and over and their families.
-Counselors connect people with resources in the community, provide information about a broad range of community services and state or federal programs.
+Provides the starting point for obtaining information and arranging services or referrals for individuals age 60 and over and their families.
+Counselors connect people with resources in the community, providing information about a broad range of community services and government programs.

 Categories